GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 #### 3.11 A Note About Directory Structure

-- Previously `testdir` was used as a test directory
-  - `linux_workshop` will now be used, and the testfiles will attempt to relate to bioinformatics
-  - Examples will also try to emulate real world usage
-- In Ubuntu on WSL the user folder is blank upon account creation, in a full Ubuntu system you would have `Documents`, `Downloads`, `Photos`, etc.
 - As with filenames, it is important to have detailed names for directories
   - It also helps to structure things so autocomplete can be used easily
     - Use lower case
     - Different starting letters
       - e.g. Using p for `projects` and `personal_files` causes an extra step in navigation before using tab.
 Instead use `projects` and `my_files` to avoid this (if possible)
     - Using dates (YEAR.MO, YEAR-MON-DAY, etc.) can be a great way to keep items structured.
-Although this may come at the cost of convenience with tools like autocomplete, the benefits exceed the drawbacks when you are further into a structure and do not access it as often
+Although this may come at the cost of convenience with tools like autocomplete, the benefits can exceed the drawbacks when you are further into a structure and do not access it as often

 Try the commands